 - Urethral application (Muse).
 A pellet is inserted into the tip of the urethra.

 - Injection (Caverjet).
 This medication is injected into the base of the penis.

 Topical and urethral applications are available on prescription from ROC Clinic.

 - Vacuum devices.
 These involve placing the penis into a container and using a pump to remove air from the container.
 This creates a vacuum that draws blood into the penis.
 Once erect, a rubber band is then placed around the base of the penis to maintain the erection and the container is removed.
 The band can remain in place for up to 30 minutes.

 - Surgery, for example, a penile prosthesis or implant.
 A surgeon can implant a rod into the penis permanently.
 Some advanced models have an inbuilt pump, whilst others need to be straightened by hand.
 Vascular reconstruction surgery is also available where a surgeon can try to improve blood supply to the penis but it has been shown to work in very few cases

-- ED shockwave therapy (ED1000).
+- ED shockwave therapy.
 This is a new development in the treatment of Erectile Dysfunction and is described as a curative technique that uses painless shockwaves directed at the penis to stimulate the growth of new blood vessels that improves blood flow.
 This is relevant for the majority of men with Erectile Dysfunction caused by the narrowing of blood vessels or diabetes.
 Please contact us for more information or read more on our blog about treatment options here and here.